RandomSearch18/a-level-project/docs/readme.md

 - Identifying my application using the HTTP Referer header
 - Using throttling to ensure that the app will send a maximum of 1 request per second

+I later did a few more tests to try and determine the cause of the requests being blocked, and came to the conclusion that the most likely cause was the `Origin` header being a `.app.github.dev` (i.e. Github Codespaces) domain, and other users of Github Codespaces may have caused Nominatim to block requests with that `Origin`.
+Since I used Github Codespaces for development at school, I only noticed the issue when doing some work on the frontend at school.

 ##### Implementing request throttling